magic-wormhole/magic-wormhole-protocols/dilation-protocol.md

 This involves sending a `reconnect` message and according hints over the Mailbox connection, the same way as for initially establishing the connection (i.e. using `DILATE-` phases).
-Once a new connection is established and the handshake completes, both sides re-transmit their outbound messages that were lost due to the connection interruption.
+Once a new connection is established and the handshake completes, both sides re-transmit their outbound messages that were lost due to the connection interruption (i.e. those for which they have not received an ack from the other side).
 Note that the new connection will have a different encryption key and state, therefore the messages need to be encrypted anew.
 It is not possible to only store the ciphertext for re-sending.